7Brandyn/AnimalInsights/README.md

 ### Todo List:

+*   \-Images need to be compressed and resized
 *   \-Team needs to showcase each individual person, a brief description about themselves, and their socials if they have them using javascript
 *   \-Almost all images need to be replaced
 *   \-Include animations